amankkg/test-effective-waddle/README.md

 Flow errors are not fixed 100%, but this is not the goal anyway.

-Unit tests only for some plain JS code.
-I'd add e2e tests for high-level component (`Machine`) if more time given.
+Unit tests are only for some plain JS code.
+But I'd add e2e tests for high-level component (`Machine`) if more time given.

 CSS-in-JS (`styled-components`) in some places become too cumbersome.
 I'd refactor and extract some simple components to its own folders.